 The best museums and exhibitions in London are often housed at 180 The Strand.
 Previously the home of LUX, an immersive art installation featuring the famous wave room, pictured below.

-At the moment, award-winning artist Richard Mosse’s major new work premieres at 180 Studios.
-Weekend tickets are available for around £15.00 per hour slot, although the staff are lovely and I’ve never felt rushed to leave within the hour.
+At the moment, 180 Studios houses The Vinyl Factory Reverb; A major multimedia exhibition showcasing The Vinyl Factory Collection, which celebrates the intersection of art and sound.
+Weekend tickets are available for around £25.00 per hour slot, although the staff are lovely and I’ve never felt rushed to leave within the hour.

 If art is your thing, get your hands on an Art Pass for inspiring things to do on a rainy day in London all year round.